ITRS-Group/cordial/integrations/pagerduty/README.md

     * `group` - default `${_SAMPLER_GROUP}`

     * `details` - no default, but see `send-env` below The details sub-section is used for the PD-CEF `Custom Details` values.
-Each entry under details is placed into the custom details section as-is.
+Each `name: value` under `details` is placed in the `Custom Details` field.

   * `links` and `images`